Genesis Gets the Crumb Treatment

 (Book Cover: Robert Crumb / W. W. Norton & Co.)

-I confess that I am one of those feminists who finds a lot to like in the work of Robert Crumb.
+I confess that I am one of those feminists who finds a lot to like in the work of Robert Crumb (self portrait on left).
 If his early work in the underground comics movement expressed a "sexual rage" as he calls it, well those were the times to get it all out of your system.
 Besides, how could I not love an artist so appreciative of the real bodies that women have - big butts, thunder thighs and all?

 So, it came as a surprise to learn that this warrior of the id and defender of the flesh has produced an illustrated version of Genesis.
 That's right, the Bible.
 What would he do with it?
 Obviously, Crumb would portray the cruel and jealous God of the Old Testament as some version of the cynical, abusive Mr. Natural, holding secret orgies in Heaven with Devil Girl, and he would base his Abraham on Flakey Foont, Mr. Natural's pathetic sycophant.